matthewfranglen/java-tools-dependency-injection-presentation/NOTES.md

 With the ability to generate new code meta programming in java is complete.
 This is something we will explore further in the next presentation as AOP uses it extensively.

+### JUnit

+JUnit & Mockito use these same techniques to do testing.
+Discuss.